Bolton Over 35 Veterans' Football League

 The amount of the Registration and Guarantee Fees to be decided annually at the Annual General Meeting.
 A refund of up to £10 may be made at the end of the season.

 5. A player may only register to play for one team.
-A player may transfer to another team as per the Fundamental Rule.
-Any transfer must be agreed by both managers and a fee of £5 paid to the League
+A player may transfer to another team.
+Any transfer must be agreed by both managers and a fee of £5 paid to the League.

 6. A club not having its own private pitch shall produce evidence, in writing, that it has received permission to use a designated pitch.